The Leaveners

-The Leaveners are a performing arts organisation consisting of members of the Religious Society of Friends (Quakers).
+The Leaveners was a performing arts organisation consisting of members of the Religious Society of Friends (Quakers).

 They started at Britain Yearly Meeting in 1978.
 They run a number of projects, most specifically for young people, some resulting in a performance.
 The Leaveners is a member of The National Council for Voluntary Youth Services (NCVYS).

 The organisation closed in 2017 after the core funder withdrew.

 Groups

 The Leaveners work falls into three areas: Quaker Youth Theatre, Quaker Music Making and Words, Signs & Vibes.

 Although The Leaveners are one organisation, they often work as individual groups; most of their larger projects involve more than one of these groups and many participants are involved in more than one of the groups.

 Quaker Youth Theatre

 Quaker Youth Theatre (QYT) is the longest running project of The Leaveners, and began in 1978 with a street theatre performance at Britain Yearly Meeting.
 From these roots, they have grown into running week-long projects producing a single piece of amateur theatre.

 Primarily based in Birmingham, they have put on plays in the Crescent Theatre, as well as in meeting houses across Britain.